-How will new technologies change educational opportunities?
 To what extent do social, moral and political biases of faculty and administrators direct a college's budget?
 What is the purpose of a core curriculum?
 Do the present cost differentials between private and state universities and community colleges perpetuate inequality ?
 Are there any substantial college reform proposals ?
+Why is a professor's research encouraged more than his or her teaching skills?
 How does grade inflation effect the quality of education at prestigious universities?
 Additional comments....

 May 1, 1997: